loading...

 Workout Quiz

-I don't know how strong you are, so I'm just going to make up some numbers here to make a point.
+I don't know how strong you are, how long you've been lifting, or whether you're a man or a woman, so I'm just going to make up some numbers here to make a point.
 Imagine for a moment that you are about to do a set of Bench Presses.
 You load the bar with 200 pounds, and when you do the lift, you are able to complete 6 reps before reaching failure.

-Which of the following options would be the most effective, reliable & safe way for you to continue to make strength and muscle gains on your next set:
+Which of the following options would be the most effective, reliable & safe way for you to continue to make strength and muscle gains at your next workout:

 A. Keep the Weight and Reps Exactly the Same